 Yes, I made another propagation station.
 What’s wrong with me?
 So many things.
 But one of those things is not my love for plants.
 Here’s the 5-slot propagation station I made using cylindrical glass jars.
 But why not kick things up a notch and make a station with 10 slots?

 There’s no good reason not to!
 And there’s no reason not to use test tubes.
 I have long loved test tube propagation stations and have wanted to make one.
 Well I finally got around to it.
 And my test tube propagation station looks incredibly chic!
-Now I’m officially a mad plant scientist.
-Or something.
+Now I’m officially a mad plant scientist…or something.

 - Wood, I used a mix of scrap wood, with the measurements indicates below in step 1